json-schema-org/website/pages/blog/posts/new-website.md

 ## A new story

-Our new landing page is a modern, single destination with all the resources necessary for the different types of personas accesing the website: JSON Schema users, JSON Schema tooling implementers and other organizations.
+Our new landing page is a modern, single destination with all the resources necessary for the different types of personas visiting the website: JSON Schema users, JSON Schema tooling implementers, and other organizations.

-The information architecture will make it easier for everyone to find the resources but also it will make it easier for the Community to maintain and evolve our docs as the project grows.
+The information architecture will make it easier for everyone to find the resources and make it easier for the Community to maintain and evolve our docs as the project grows.

 ## Who made this possible?

-This has been a long journey, led by the Community.
-We'd like to start by aknowledging to all the people who contributed the previous website versions because this couldn't possible with them.
+This has been a long journey led by the Community.
+We want to start by acknowledging all the people who contributed to the previous website versions because this couldn't have been possible without them.
 THANKS!

-We'd like to recognize and thank to everybody who worked on the new site release: [Johannes Linowski](https://github.com/musemind), [Paul Waller](https://github.com/PaulWaller), [Akanksha Kushwaha](https://github.com/aku1310), [Roni Lookwood](https://github.com/mjgutermuth) and [Melinda Gutermuth](https://github.com/mjgutermuth).
+We'd like to recognize and thank everybody who worked on the new site release: [Johannes Linowski](https://github.com/musemind), [Paul Waller](https://github.com/PaulWaller), [Akanksha Kushwaha](https://github.com/aku1310), [Roni Lookwood](https://github.com/mjgutermuth) and [Melinda Gutermuth](https://github.com/mjgutermuth).
 Thanks for making this happen!

 ## What is next?

-This journey it has just started, but now we still have a lot of work to and we are actively looking for contributors!
+This journey has just started, but now we still have much work to do, and we are actively looking for contributors!

-The focus of our future work is:
+The short term focus of our future work is:
 - Continue refining our docs.
 See this [issue](https://github.com/json-schema-org/community/issues/421) for more details.
 - Build the JSON Schema landscape.
 See this [issue](https://github.com/json-schema-org/community/issues/354) to know more.

-Are you interested on getting involved?
+Are you interested in getting involved?
 Please join our [Slack workspace](https://json-schema.slack.com/join/shared_invite/zt-1ywpdj4yd-bXiBLjYEbKWUjzon0qiY9Q#/shared-invite/email) and visit the #website channel.

 _Cover photo by [Ricardo Rocha](https://unsplash.com/@rcrazy) on [Unsplash](https://unsplash.com/photos/nj1bqRzClq8)_